Spectral Segmented Linear Regression for Coarse Carrier Frequency Offset Estimation in Optical LEO Satellite Communications: Results and Discussion

 To evaluate the capability of C-CFOE to reduce the CFO below the threshold required by the 4th-power algorithm, a series of experimental measurements was performed for a 4-GBd PM-QPSK transmission (16~Gbps).
 The SNR per bit was evaluated at three levels: 0, 5, and 10~dB.
 In addition to the intrinsic frequency offset between the Tx and LO lasers ($\sim$640 MHz, as previously evaluated), four additional scenarios were considered (-4~GHz, -2~GHz, 2~GHz, and 4~GHz), in which an intentional CFO was applied to the Tx laser.
 The data acquisition time for these evaluations was 500~$\mu$s.

 Figure \ref{fig:exp_slr} shows the PSD accumulation profiles for the last processed blocks in each case considered.
 It can be observed that in the scenario where no external CFO is applied (dashed black curves), the midpoint of the central segment, referring to the signal, is slightly shifted to the right, in accordance with the systematic CFO shown in Fig. \ref{fig:4ms}.
 Consequently, all curves will result from the sum between the applied external CFO and the intrinsic one, even exceeding the signal bandwidth in the case of +4~GHz.
-As expected, Fig. \ref{fig:exp_slr}a, with lower SNR, exhibits a less abrupt transitions compared to the slope changes present in Figs. \ref{fig:exp_slr}b or c, with higher SNR.
+As expected, Fig. \ref{fig:exp_slr}a, with lower SNR, results in less abrupt transitions compared to the slope changes present in Figs. \ref{fig:exp_slr}b or c, with higher SNR.
 Table \ref{tab:residualf-cfoe} summarizes the residual frequency offsets estimated using the 4th-power algorithm.
 The processing structure illustrated in Fig.~\ref{fig:diagram} was employed with $\xi_{\mathrm{FFT}} = \xi_{\widehat{\Delta f}} = 0.98$ for $\mathrm{SNR}_b = 0\,\mathrm{dB}$, and $\xi_{\mathrm{FFT}} = 0.98$ and $\xi_{\widehat{\Delta f}} = 0.95$ for all other cases.
 Based on the characterization presented in Fig. \ref{fig:4ms}, $\Delta f_{\max}$ was set to 5~GHz.
 The C-CFOE stage is applied after the Gram–Schmidt orthonormalization process (GSOP) and DC offset removal.
 Following C-CFOE, adaptive equalization is performed using the constant-modulus algorithm (CMA) with single-spike initialization (15,000 samples for initialization), 11 taps, and a step size of $5\cdot10^{-3}$.
 Once the signal is equalized and resampled to 1 sample per symbol, the 4th-power method is applied.
-The results reveal an excelent C-CFOE performance, generating estimates that are far apart from the 500-MHz correction limit imposed by the F-CFOE M-th power algorithm.
-In all cases the recovered constellations after phase recovery (ommited here for the sake of space) demonstrate a noisy QPSK aspect, without indication of possible residual frequency offsets after F-FCOE.
+The results reveal an excellent C-CFOE performance, generating estimates that are well below the 500-MHz correction limit imposed by the F-CFOE M-th power algorithm.
+In all cases the recovered constellations after phase recovery demonstrate a noisy QPSK aspect, without indication of possible residual frequency offsets after F-COE, as illustrated in Fig.~\ref{fig:constellation} for the cases in which a 4-GHz CFO was applied to the Tx laser.